siegelal7/Find-Your-Adventure/README.md

-# Find-Your-Paradise
+# Find-Your-Adventure

 Thank you very much for taking the time to view our web-app!
-We hope you are able to swiftly navigate through the interface and get to your National Park of choice as soon as possible!
-Make sure you plan your gear, supplies, and clothing according to the conditions at the specific park, especially for longer trips.
-Have a great time and enjoy your adventures!!
+We hope you are able to swiftly navigate through the interface and get to your National Park Site of choice as soon as possible!
+Make sure you pack your gear, supplies, and clothing according to the conditions at the specific park site, especially for longer trips.
+Have a great time and enjoy your adventure!

 ## Table of Contents